choptastic/slideshows/Erlang Types.markdown

   * `self()` returns the pid of the current process
   * `spawn()` and similar functions return the pid of the spawned process.
   * `Pid !
 Msg` sends `Msg` to the process `Pid`
-  * node-agnostic: Doesn't matter what node a Process is running on, if it's in the cluster, it can be communicated with.
   * guard: `is_pid()`
   * Looks like: `<0.39.0>`